s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 ![Schematic illustration of `parEvalN`.
 A list of inputs is transformed by different functions in parallel.](src/img/parEvalN.pdf){#fig:parEvalN}

-There exist several parallel Haskells already.
+There exist several different parallel Haskells already.
-Among the most important are probably GpH [@Trinder1996; @Trinder1998a, based on `par` and `pseq` \enquote{hints}], the `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562, a Monad for deterministic parallelism], Eden [@eden; @Loogen2012, a parallel Haskell for distributed memory], HdpH [@Maier:2014:HDS:2775050.2633363; @stewart_maier_trinder_2016, a Template Haskell-based parallel Haskell for distributed memory] and LVish [@Kuper:2014:TPE:2666356.2594312, a `Par` extension with focus on communication].
+As already stated in the Introduction this is the reason why we base our efforts on existing work which we wrap as backends behind a common interface so that we do not re-implement yet another parallel runtime.
+As stated earlier, we here focus on three of the most important ones -- GpH [@Trinder1996; @Trinder1998a, based on `par` and `pseq` \enquote{hints}], the `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562, a Monad for deterministic parallelism] and Eden [@eden; @Loogen2012, a parallel Haskell for distributed memory].

-As the goal of this thesis is not to re-implement yet another parallel runtime, but to represent parallelism with Arrows, we base our efforts on existing work which we wrap as backends behind a common interface.
-For this thesis we chose GpH for its simplicity, the `Par` Monad to represent a monadic DSL, and Eden as a distributed parallel Haskell.

-LVish and HdpH were not chosen as the former does not differ from the original `Par` Monad with regard to how we would have used it in this thesis, while the latter (at least in its current form) does not comply with our representation of parallelism due to its heavy reliance on Template Haskell.

-We will now go into some detail on GpH, the `Par` Monad and Eden, and also give their respective implementations of the non-Arrow version of `parEvalN`.
+We will now go into some detail on these parallel Haskells, and also give their respective implementations of the non-Arrow version of `parEvalN`.

 ### Glasgow parallel Haskell -- GpH